OLAP vs OLTP: What Data Engineering Interviewers Test

 How does a data warehouse relate to OLAP?

-A data warehouse IS an OLAP system.
+A warehouse IS an OLAP system.
 Columnar storage, denormalized schemas, designed for analytical queries.
-It receives data from OLTP source systems, transforms it, and serves analytics.
+Receives data from OLTP source systems, transforms it, serves analytics.

 How would you move data from an OLTP system to an OLAP system?

 Change Data Capture (CDC) for near-real-time, or scheduled batch extraction.
-Tools like Debezium capture row-level changes from the OLTP write-ahead log and stream them to a warehouse or lake.
+Debezium captures row-level changes from the OLTP WAL and streams them to a warehouse or lake.
 Batch ETL tools like Fivetran or Airbyte run on a schedule.
-The choice depends on latency requirements and data volume.
+Choice depends on latency requirements and data volume.

 What is a materialized view and how does it relate to OLAP vs OLTP?

-A materialized view precomputes and stores query results.
+Precomputes and stores query results.
 In OLTP, it can speed up expensive analytical queries without moving data to a separate system.
 In OLAP, materialized views accelerate frequently-run dashboards.
-The trade-off is storage cost and refresh latency.
-Good to mention when an interviewer asks about performance optimization.
+Trade-off: storage cost and refresh latency.

 Explain vectorized execution in columnar databases